open3e/open3e/README.md

     -l, --listen            mqtt topic to listen for commands, e.g. `open3e/cmnd`
     @argsfile               use arguments given in a file.
 Seperate line for each argument.

-Attention: The option `-dev DEV, --dev DEV` is deprecated and will be removed in future versions.
+**Attention!:** The option `-dev DEV, --dev DEV` is deprecated and will be removed in future versions.
 Make use of `-cnfg DEVICES.JSON` instead!

 # Read dids
     open3e -c can0 -dev vdens -r 268 -v